rajeshark/discoverdollar-devops-assignment/README.md

 do this image became small and which makes build and depoly faster

 ### docker-compose.yaml
--used to manage ,define and run multiconatiner app together . here wec define each container as service ,here we also careted custom network that is default on bridge network for conatiner communition also we attching data volumes to mangodb conatiner for data persistence so that data remains in volume even after container restart ,stoped or removed, . also restting restart policy unless-stoped  so the unless we stop manulaly it keeps running  automatically even docker daemon crash and restart , hostmachine  restart.
+-used to manage ,define and run multicontainer app together . here wec define each container as service ,here we also careted custom network that is default on bridge network for conatiner communition also we attching data volumes to mangodb conatiner for data persistence so that data remains in volume even after container restart ,stoped or removed, . also restting restart policy unless-stoped  so the unless we stop manulaly it keeps running  automatically even docker daemon crash and restart , hostmachine  restart.

 There are a total of **four containers**:
 1. **Nginx reverse proxy** – using `nginx:stable` image